How to Grow Taller: Comprehensive Strategies and Techniques, Including Limb Lengthening Surgery, to Increase Height

 Grow taller With The Ilizarov Ring Fixator

-Ilizarov made use of an external fixator for the procedures that he performed.
+Ilizarov used an external fixator for the procedures that he performed.
 He is credited with inventing this type of device.

 An external fixator is a device that surgeons attach to the bone using wires and pins to extend and support the limb.
 It helps to pull apart bone segments mechanically, thus promoting lengthening.